 - 9.13 Spouse Beneficiary.
 Notwithstanding Article V, a spouse beneficiary shall be permitted all the beneficiary options allowed under law or applicable regulations.
 The default election for a spouse beneficiary is the life expectancy method.
 If your surviving spouse fails to take the required minimum distribution, he/she is deemed to have treated your Roth IRA as his/her own.
-If your surviving spouse is your sole beneficiary, your spouse may treat your Roth IRA as his/her own Roth IRA and would not be subject to the required minimum distribution rules. - 9.14 Cash Contributions.
+If your surviving spouse is your sole beneficiary, your spouse may treat your Roth IRA as his/her own Roth IRA and would not be subject to the required minimum distribution rules. - 9.14 Beneficiary Default Election.
+If your eligible designated beneficiary does not make an election in terms of a required minimum distribution method, the life expectancy method will be the default under this agreement. - 9.15 Cash Contributions.
 We may accept transfers, rollovers, conversions, and other similar contributions in cash from other IRAs, eligible retirement plans, and as allowed by law.
-Prior to completing such transactions we may require that you provide certain information in a format acceptable to us. - 9.15 Reports and Records.
+Prior to completing such transactions we may require that you provide certain information in a format acceptable to us. - 9.16 Reports and Records.
 We will maintain the records necessary for IRS reporting on this Roth IRA.
 Required reports will be provided to you, or your beneficiary after your death, and the IRS.
 If you believe that your report is inaccurate or incomplete, you must notify us in writing within 30 days following the receipt date.
-Your investments may require additional state and federal reporting. - 9.16 Termination.
+Your investments may require additional state and federal reporting. - 9.17 Termination.
 You may terminate this agreement without our consent by providing us with a written notice of termination.
 A termination and the resulting distribution or transfer will be processed and completed as soon as administratively feasible following the receipt of proper notice.
-At the time of termination we may retain the sum necessary to cover any fees and expenses, taxes, or investment penalties. - Our Resignation.
+At the time of termination we may retain the sum necessary to cover any fees and expenses, taxes, or investment penalties. - 9.18 Our Resignation.
 We can resign at any time by providing you with 30 days written notice prior to the resignation date, or within five days of our receipt of your written objection to an amendment.
 In the event you materially breach this agreement, we can terminate this agreement by providing you with five days prior written notice.
 Upon our resignation, you must appoint a qualified successor custodian or trustee.
 Your Roth IRA assets will be transferred to the successor custodian or trustee once we have received appropriate direction.
 Transfers will be completed within a reasonable time following our resignation notice and the payment of your remaining Roth IRA fees or expenses.
 At the time of resignation we may retain the sum necessary to cover any fees and expenses, taxes, or investment penalties.
-If you fail to provide us with acceptable transfer direction within 30 days from the date of the notice we can transfer the assets to a successor custodian or trustee of our choice or distribute them to you in cash. - 9.18 Successor Organization.
+If you fail to provide us with acceptable transfer direction within 30 days from the date of the notice we can transfer the assets to a successor custodian or trustee of our choice or distribute them to you in cash. - 9.19 Successor Organization.
 If we merge with, purchase, or are acquired by, another organization, such organization, if qualified, may automatically become the successor custodian or trustee of your Roth IRA.